Generating business ideas in the technology space.

 3. Establish trustworthy partnerships.
 You should have a group of people with whom you share mutual trust.
 This includes coworkers, business partners and employees.
 When something goes wrong, they will be the ones that will take a step forward.

-5. “It won’t work because nobody does it that way!” is one of the most stupid remarks you can hear.
+5. Be unique.
+“It won’t work because nobody does it that way!” is one of the most stupid remarks you can hear.
 That should actually be the reason for doing “it”.

-6. Ignore people who criticize your initiatives but never had the guts to generate their own.
+6. Ignore ignorant critics.
+Those who criticize your initiatives but never had the guts to generate their own are all too common.
 The criticism you should listen to is constructive criticism from those who have already walked that path.

-7. Work hard and study hard, especially if your enterprise is online or can be studied online.
+7. Work hard and study hard.
+This may be easier if your enterprise is online or can be studied online.
 You can rely on relationships or get lucky on a business opportunity, but in any case your chances will be much better if you work REALLY hard.

 8. Listen more than you speak.
 Positive input equals learning.
 If the time is not quite right to start a new venture, you might want to enroll in a business school.
 Consider this: Unicurve Director Andrew Lancaster recommends doing an MBA if you don’t have a great idea for a business just yet.